UMS-Ultra/BubbleBox/README.md

 # Controller Setup

-## Setting up the controller for Steam Games with SteamInput
-* (This is where the Steam Input guide for Rivals and Rushdown Revolt will go if Xinput isn't functional soon.)

-## Bugs in SteamInput that we get to contend with
-* (This is where I point out and talk about the work arounds for the 2 main bugs you run into when setting up SteamInput, being the stick axis only being bindable once, and the need to bind the right trigger last to be able to save it)

 ## Dolphin and Slippi setup
 To use Haybox firmware on Dolphin and Slippi, I recommend checking out Haystacks guide on the [Haybox repo.](https://github.com/JonnyHaystack/HayBox) At least until I get around to making one myself.